KungPaoChicken/android-runner/README.md

-# Android Runner
+# Android Scientist
-A tool to automate the execution of experiments
+A tool to automate experiment execution on Android devices from a computer

 ## Install
 This tool is only tested on Ubuntu, but it should work in most linux distributions.